James W. Johnson – Short Biography

 The Band-Aid became more popular than any product the Johnson and Johnson Company sold.

-With Johnson as the company’s top honcho, it established another overseas office in Canada.
+The company established another overseas office in Canada.
 The company recognized, under the leadership of Johnson, that it was important to expand outside the United States to sustain success.

 After Band-Aids, Johnson and Johnson Company diversified into surgical dressings and sutures.
 It also entered the field of child care products.
 It focused especially on products for babies, such as baby cream and baby oil.